Check your project's fit with our eligibility guidelines and grant outcomes. All prospective projects must submit an inquiry form.

 Review the eligibility and areas of focus sections above.
 Please note that Blandin Foundation grants only to organizations in the state of Minnesota serving communities of 35,000 people or less.
 Examples can be viewed in our Partner Directory.

-Prior to completing a full grant proposal, please submit a letter of inquiry, providing a short description of your project.
+Prior to completing a full grant proposal, you must submit a letter of inquiry, providing a short description of your project.
 Inquiries are reviewed weekly.

 Step 3: Anticipate deadlines